jhu-cs-uima-sp22/TeamK-FoodForThought/README.md

 ## App Instructions
 1. Authenticating a user <br>

-The first screen to appeaer will be a page prompting you to either login or sign up for a new account.
+The first screen to appear will be a page prompting you to either login or sign up for a new account.
 Feel free to use the following login information on the login page for the app, or create a new account using the sign up button:
 ```
 email: test@foodforthought.com
 password: test123